is-a-dev/docs/src/guides/discord-verification.md

 }
 ```

-Please remember to add a comma after the `record` key's closing brace!
+Please remember to add a comma after the `records` key's closing brace!

 ## Configuration